Porcelain Dental Veneers

 Porcelain veneers mimic the light reflecting properties of your natural teeth (meaning no one can tell they are not your “real” teeth) and resist stains better than resin veneers.

 On the other hand, resin veneers are thinner and require removal of less of the tooth surface before placement.
-Dr. Joseph Tagliarini can help you decide which type of veneer is best for you and your teeth.
+Dr. Dr. Joseph Tagliarini can help you decide which type of veneer is best for you and your teeth.

 What are the steps for getting a porcelain veneer?

-Getting dental veneer usually requires three trips to our New Haven, Connecticut, dental office.
+Getting dental veneer usually requires three trips to our New Haven, CT, dental office.
 The first one is usually a consultation, while the second two appointments are for making and fitting the tooth veneers.

 To prepare a tooth for a porcelain veneer, about 1/2 millimeter of enamel needs to be removed from the tooth’s surface, which is about the thickness of the veneer that will be later added.
-Dr. Joseph Tagliarini might decide you need a local anesthetic to numb the area before removing the enamel.
+Dr. Dr. Joseph Tagliarini might decide you need a local anesthetic to numb the area before removing the enamel.

 Next, we will make an impression of your tooth and send the impression to a dental laboratory that handles the actual veneer fabrication.
 It usually takes 1-2 weeks for the veneers to come back from the laboratory, hence the need for a third appointment.

 During the third appointment, our dentist will ensure that the porcelain veneer is the proper color, size, and fit.
-Dr. Joseph Tagliarini will trim the veneer as needed, and the color of your new dental veneer can be adjusted to ensure it matches perfectly with the rest of your teeth!
+Dr. Dr. Joseph Tagliarini will trim the veneer as needed, and the color of your new dental veneer can be adjusted to ensure it matches perfectly with the rest of your teeth!

 A special cement is applied to the porcelain veneer, and the veneer is then placed on your tooth, which has been cleaned, polished, and etched, as a slightly rougher tooth is better to help the cement bond properly.
 Once the veneer is in place, a special light beam is applied, activating the chemicals in the cement and causing it to harden very quickly.